Friday, May 28, 2010

 Andy has produced two gallery-style retrospective exhibitions in Seattle, loaned items from his collection to be showcased in the Rock and Roll Hall of Fame and had several posters featured in A&E's Biography Channel television feature about Duran Duran, as well as been profiled in the press and featured in the recently released Is There Something I Should Know - Fans on Film documentary.

 The band themselves have been in awe of Andy's work for some time now.
 Nick Rhodes testifies, "Of all the collections of Duran Duran memorabilia I have ever encountered, I can safely say that Durandy's posters reign supreme.
 Like all great collectors, he is remarkably thorough, so through painstaking research and absolute dedication he has managed to acquire posters for concerts that I barely remember playing!"
 If you would like to hear John Taylor's thoughts on Durandy and his collection, click here to listen to an interview which recently aired on a Seattle radio station.
-As the Putland sheets are unveiled for the first time, I've taken this opportunity to ask Andy a few questions about his enduring commitment to documenting Duran Duran and also to provide further insight on what the archival process and collection mean to him personally.

 What exactly is the Archive?